Work and Money

-There’s no getting around it: Getting laid off is not fun.
-The 30 days that followed my notice and the subsequent months of unemployment to come were simultaneously stressful, tearful, shameful, and enraging.
+There’s no getting around it: getting laid off is not fun.
+The 30 days that followed my notice and the subsequent months of unemployment were simultaneously stressful, tearful, shameful, and enraging.

 Similar to a toxic relationship, I continued to tell myself that I loved my job.
 Meanwhile, it was clear to my loved ones that I was struggling (think: The Devil Wears Prada).
-When this “breakup” blindsided me, I continued to defend my position, but the further I distanced myself from my job, the clearer it became that I was unhappy and clinging on to a rosy expectation versus facing reality.
-Coming to terms with the reality of the situation after a separation can help you define what you want and what will lead to true satisfaction and happiness in your next role.
-Once these ideas — from office culture to your job responsibilities — are defined, the job hunt is more thoughtful and likely to lead to your actual dream role.
+When this “breakup” blindsided me, I continued to defend my position, but the further I distanced myself from the position, the clearer it became that I was unhappy and clinging on to a rosy expectation versus facing reality.
+Coming to terms with the reality of the situation after a separation can help you define what you want and what will lead to true satisfaction and happiness in your next role — from culture to responsibilities.
+Once these ideas are defined, the job hunt is more thoughtful and likely to lead to your actual dream role.

-My career is a large part of both who I am and where I see myself in the future.
-So, when I temporarily lost my position, I began to question my identity.
-However, it served as a much needed reminder: We are not just one thing, we are multifaceted.
-I used the time off to explore, develop, and put in hard work toward other facets of my identity that work in conjunction with my role as a professional — a friend, a partner, a daughter, a sister, a home chef, a bookworm, a cat mom, and everything in between.
+My career is a large part of both who I am and where I see myself in the future, so when I temporarily lost my position, I began to question my identity.
+However, it served as a much-needed reminder: we are not just one thing.
+We are multifaceted.
+I used the time to explore, develop, and put in hard work toward other facets of my identity that work in conjunction with my role as a professional — a friend, a partner, a daughter, a sister, a home chef, a bookworm, a cat mom, and everything in between.
 Self-worth and identity do not lie in one part of your life alone.